 Website builders have tools that enable you to simply drag and drop your content into a website and instantly publish anything you want.
 They can even host your website and manage all the technical stuff so that you can focus on creating engaging content.

 The most important feature of web builders is that they automatically make your website mobile-friendly.
-So, by using any of the available options, you’ll create a website with responsive design that automatically adapts to the devices your visitors are using.
+So, by using any of the available options, you’ll create a website with a responsive design that automatically adapts to the devices your visitors are using.

 When choosing a website builder, it goes without saying that you need to choose the one that will best fit your needs.
 You’ll certainly consider the price, but it’s crucial that you check the designs and tools different web builders offer, as well as the customer service they provide.

 Squarespace offers elegant and professional-looking designs, which is why it’s a market leader when it comes to creating responsive websites.
 All the design templates Squarespace offers are very polished and lead to much better user experience.
 Squarespace provides 24/7 customer support.
 It also gives you an extensive list of options to choose from for stylizing and customizing your website.
 Many other web builders don’t offer options for customizing the style of your site that do not require editing code.

 There are many options for creating a website that will be optimized for mobile devices.
 Check out what’s available and choose the one that best suits your needs.